MicrosoftDocs/sql-docs/docs/relational-databases/import-export/use-a-format-file-to-skip-a-data-field-sql-server.md

 ms.author: mathoma
 monikerRange: ">=aps-pdw-2016||=azuresqldb-current||=azure-sqldw-latest||>=sql-server-2016||=sqlallproducts-allversions||>=sql-server-linux-2017||=azuresqldb-mi-current"
 ---
-# Use a Format File to Skip a Data Field (SQL Server)
+# Use a format file to skip a data field (SQL Server)
 [!INCLUDE[appliesto-ss-asdb-asdw-pdw-md](../../includes/appliesto-ss-asdb-asdw-pdw-md.md)]
 A data file can contain more fields than the number of columns in the table.
 This topic describes modifying both non-XML and XML format files to accommodate a data file with more fields by mapping the table columns to the corresponding data fields and ignoring the extra fields.
 Please review [Create a Format File (SQL Server)](../../relational-databases/import-export/create-a-format-file-sql-server.md) for additional information.